 Integrated Barcode Printing

-BCCD delivers complete integrated barcode printing solutions as a standalone system or part of larger solution that utilizes RF scanning and SAP integration.
-BCCD develops and delivers barcode label and forms solutions utilizing SAP’s native, SAP Script and Smart Forms Tools.
-For companies that require a more flexible, user friendly (WYSIWYG) software product, with additional functionality that integrates with SAP ERP; BCCD implements, programs and supports Bartender Label Design Software.
+BCC Distribution delivers complete integrated barcode printing solutions as a stand-alone system or part of larger solution that utilizes RF scanning and SAP® integration.
+BCCD develops and delivers barcode label and forms solutions utilizing SAP’s native, SAP Script and Smart Forms tools.
+For companies that require a more flexible, user friendly (WYSIWYG) software product, with additional functionality that integrates with SAP® ERP; BCCD implements, programs and supports BarTender design and printing software.

 Printers & Supplies

-- SAP software tools to design and print barcodes on labels and forms
+SAP software tools to design and print barcodes labels, documents and forms.

 Thinking about Barcode Printing